Key Responsibilities of Franchisors and Franchisees

 We often use the word “purchase” when talking about getting a franchise business, but it’s important to understand that the franchisor isn’t selling a business to a franchisee.
 Rather, the franchisor is selling the right to operate a business using the established system of that franchisor’s brand.

-Like any company, a franchisor wants to increase the value of its business and it does this using the franchise model of opening as many successful locations as possible, thus extending the reach of the business and increasing the value of the brand.
+Like any company, a franchisor wants to increase the value of its business.
+Using a franchise model, the franchisor opens as many successful locations as possible to extend the reach of the business and increase the value of the brand.
 As the franchise grows, the franchisor’s revenue grows because it brings in more royalties.

 Therefore, it’s in the franchisor’s best interest to support its franchisees so the entire business is healthy and can grow for the benefit of everyone involved.